The University of Maryland SGA is working with Dining Services to potentially increase kosher food options on campus.

 He added that Dining Services is also working with Hillel to provide dining dollars at a discount to those who have a Hillel dining plan.
 The department is also looking to add more packaged and labeled kosher and halal options to on-campus shops.

-Members of SGA who are Jewish brought up the need for more kosher options after struggling to access the options at Hillel, they said.
+Jewish members of the SGA brought up the need for more kosher options after struggling to access the options at Hillel, they said.

-Meirav Solomon, the freshman connection representative for SGA, keeps kosher.
-The freshman history and public policy major said when she had classes in the evening during the freshman connection program, she found it hard to make it to Hillel’s dining hall, which closes at 7:30 p.m.
+Meirav Solomon, the freshmen connection representative for SGA, keeps kosher.
+The freshman history and public policy major said when she had classes in the evening during the freshmen connection program, she found it hard to make it to Hillel’s dining hall, which closes at 7:30 p.m.

 “I wouldn’t be able to make my lunch because by the time I was able to walk all the way over, it would be put away, it would be done, and then there wasn’t food until 5:30,” the sophomore criminology and criminal justice said.
 “And then my option was like a granola bar.”